stefgina/git-commands/README.md

 # Git Commands

-There are 3 possible scenarios of command-sets.
+Possible common scenarios of command-sets:

 1. contribute to repo
 2. start a repo and publish on github